Job hunting doesn’t have to be stressful. Follow the below steps to land an interview at your dream job.

 Skip the objective

 Many recent graduates receive conflicting advice about including an objective on a resume.
-I think objectives are completely overrated.
+They are overrated.

 Poor or vague objectives can ruin your chances of getting an interview.

 For example, if you are applying to a financial services company, you shouldn’t have an objective statement that says you want to work in the health care industry.
-(Common sense but I’ve seen this happen too many times.
-Clearly people are applying to multiple jobs with the same resume and forget to change it out).
+(Common sense but people forget to change them out when they are applying to multiple jobs).

 More importantly, remember that the top 25% of your resume is your chance to tell the recruiter that you’re the perfect fit for the job.